 Carol encapsulates what we shouldn’t be able to encapsulate.
-The dull lifelessness of longing for someone.
-The painful but hopeful process of someone’s meaning growing in your life.
+The dull lifelessness of longing for someone, and the painful but hopeful process of someone’s meaning growing in your life.
 It puts all those tangled up, heart-bursting-out-your-chest feelings into a form that could never be matched verbally.
 Its purity and the absolute ache of it has me in a trance, to the point it usually takes me a while to realize my breathing is becoming shallow.

-Todd Haynes’ masterpiece is like those butterflies you got during the time in your life that was so emotionally raw you could feel it not just in your head but throughout your whole body as if it was living in your stomach and making you physically ill.
-The lingering stares, the slightest of touches and the way they slow the world to a stop.
+Todd Haynes’ masterpiece is not unlike those butterflies you got during the time in your life that was so emotionally raw you could feel it not just in your head but throughout your whole body as if it was living in your stomach and making you physically ill.
+The lingering stares, the slightest of touches, and the way they slow the world to a stop.
 The bursts of sadness and the body language that seem to drive a knife through your heart and keep twisting.
 It’s indescribable.
 It does what cinema is supposed to do: it completely moves you if you’re the right audience for it.
 It’s swallowing the lump in your throat after watching something that makes your stomach drop.
-It’s getting punched in the gut but happy to take it over and over again.
+It’s getting punched in the gut but being. happy to take it over and over again.
 Comparable to your favorite sad song and the addictive heartache that you feel while listening to it.

 “There are no accidents.”